 This topic describes how to migrate data from an Amazon RDS for MySQL instance to an ApsaraDB RDS for MySQL instance by using Data Transmission Service (DTS).
 DTS supports schema migration, full data migration, and incremental data migration.
-You can select all of the supported migration types to ensure service continuity.
+When you configure a data migration task, you can select all of the supported migration types to ensure service continuity.

 Prerequisites